Originally published 2020, updated July 2021

 Saving is a wonderful thing.
 But even the best ideas can be taken too far.
 It has to be sustainable and you have to enjoy the journey or else you won’t stay stick to The Path.

 Plugging the leaks in your spending bucket and saving money is super-important but don’t be penny-wise, pound-foolish.
 The problem for extreme frugalistas is that they won’t spend any money on health, self-development or education.
-If you are saving money by not buying a potentially life-changing book, that’s a rookie mistake.
+If you are saving money by not buying books that could change your life, that’s a rookie mistake.
+Invest in yourself.

 Not everyone can be a high earner or reach financial independence by 40 or whenever.
 But everyone can learn to get better with money.
 This is why I say that the tools of financial independence are for everyone.